top of page

 1. Open an investment account.
 This could be a custodial brokerage or custodial Roth IRA (if your child or teen has earned income).
 Learn more about these options here.

 2. Transfer funds into the investment account.
 Remember, opening the account is not investing.
-Think of the account like a bucket - it only holds your investments.
-You will need to actually select your investments once the account is opened.
+Think of the investment account like a bucket - it only holds your investments.
+You will need to actually buy your index funds and other investments once the account is opened.

 3. Purchase your index fund/ETF.